nathanagez/aws-cdk-state-machine-asl/README.md

 # AWS CDK state machine to ASL definition 🔥
-Convert your CDK state machine to an ASL file.
+Convert your AWS CDK state machine to an ASL file.

 This tool only works with synthesized AWS CDK's CloudFormation stacks.